 With that in mind, you’re probably wondering which company is the cheapest option for drivers with varying credit scores.
 Generally, State Farm has better rates for drivers with higher credit scores, while American Family offers the cheapest average rates for drivers with low credit scores.

-But that doesn’t mean you should go straight to those companies for the cheapest rates.
-Since some companies don’t use credit scores at all, drivers with bad credit might be better off elsewhere.
+But that doesn’t mean you should go to those companies for the cheapest rates.
+Since some companies don’t use credit scores, drivers with bad credit might be better off elsewhere.
 Once again, the only way to know you’re getting the best rates is to shop around and get quotes from multiple companies.